[2025 Update] Operational phase contracts required for generating renewable assets – More than just turbines!

 The credit facility agreement provides financing to the project.
 It details the borrower’s responsibilities, amounts, interest rates, drawdown conditions, duration, default penalties, and repayment terms & conditions.

-- Events of Default: Are the default events reasonable and waiver mechanism in line with normal operational events e.g. a major component failure, a less windy period?
+• Events of Default: Are the default events reasonable and the waiver mechanism in line with normal operational events, e.g. a major component failure, a less windy period?

 Tax Equity Financing (applicable in the US only)

-- Reporting obligations: Does it include reasonable reporting obligations to the tax equity investors and a balanced process to inform unexpected operational events in the project?
+• Reporting obligations: Does it include reasonable reporting obligations to the tax equity investors and a balanced process to inform of unexpected operational events in the project?

-- Structure of the agreement: What other benefits have been agreed with the investor?
+• Structure of the agreement: What other benefits have been agreed upon with the investor?
 Can he/she claim additional tax incentives, operating income and losses, a share of capital gains, etc.?

 Advisors to lenders

-Legal, financial and technical advisors that oversee project performance and compliance, are typically required by the investors as a condition for financing.
+Legal, financial and technical advisors who oversee project performance and compliance are typically required by the investors as a condition for financing.
 They are usually selected by the investors but paid by the project company.

-- Fees and rates: As the lenders select the advisors, but expenses are paid by the project, have the project negotiated competitive rates, including fixed fees for certain items?
+• Fees and rates: As the lenders select the advisors, but expenses are paid by the project, have the project negotiate competitive rates, including fixed fees for certain items?

 Keep in mind…

-- Even small project agreements can create “head-aches”, especially during the ramp-up phase.
+2. Even small project agreements can create “headaches”, especially during the ramp-up phase.
 Ensure trusted partners are selected and the wording phrased in the contracts is clear now and in the future.

 Want to learn more about successful operations?

-Just reach out to us, we are always happy to answer your questions and get into discussions on optimized operations and asset management!
+Just reach out to us, we are always happy to answer your questions and get into discussions on optimised operations and asset management, including management of any of the above-mentioned agreements.

 Lars Conradsen | Co-founder and Head of Technology | Get in touch